mhaid/rc-car_autonomous/README.md

 #### 8 Export graph and move to 'Raspberry Pi'-folder

-The last step of this guid is to export the frozen interface graph (.pb-file).
-Replace the XXXX in the file name 'model.ckpt-XXXX' with the highest numberd .ckpt file in the training folder.
-Alsoheck you run this command from the 'object-detection'-folder:
+The last step of this guide is to export the frozen interface graph (.pb-file).
+Replace the XXXX in the file name 'model.ckpt-XXXX' with the highest numbered .ckpt file in the training folder.
+Also check you run this command from the 'object-detection'-folder:
 ```
 (rc_car) C:\rc-car\computer\models\research\object_detection> python export_inference_graph.py --pipeline_config_path training/ssd_mobilenet_v1_coco.config --input_type image_tensor --trained_checkpoint_prefix training/model.ckpt-XXXX --output_directory inference_graph
 ```